zukunft/zukunft.com/docs/code_objects_all.md

 │       │   │   │   ├── element_group_list - simply a list of formula element groups to place the name function
 │       │   │   │   ├── element_list - a list of formula elements to place the name function
 │       │   │   │   ├── figure_list - a list of figures, so either a value of a formula result object
-│       │   │   │   ├── group_list - a list of word and triple groups
 │       │   │   │   ├── ref_list - al list of ref objects
 │       │   │   │   ├── sandbox_link_list
 │       │   │   │   │   ├── component_link_list - a list of links between a view and a component